TonyMane/caddis/insect_compare.md

 rownames(samdf) <- samples.out
 ps <- phyloseq(otu_table(seqtab.nochim, taxa_are_rows=FALSE), sample_data(samdf), tax_table(taxa))
 ```
 OK, now we have the phyloseq object, but we need to modify this file.
 The ASVs are listed as DNA strings.
+If we looked at the names of the ASVs right now, we would get long DNA sequences, which is kind of annoying to look at.
 ```
 dna <- Biostrings::DNAStringSet(taxa_names(ps))
 names(dna) <- taxa_names(ps)